lua-cookbook/lua-cookbook/src/book/en_US/intro.md

         end
     end

+    c1 = counter()
-    c = counter()
+    c2 = counter()
-    for i = 1,5 do
-        print(c())
-    end
+    print(c1()) -- 1
+    print(c2()) --1
+    print(c1()) --2
+    print(c1()) --3
+    print(c2()) --2

 We could use `counter` to create lots of these functions, and they would all have their copy of `count`.
 (Note that it is important that `count` was a local variable inside `counter`, because otherwise it would have just been a global reference shared by all the functions.)

+It might seem that creating new functions in this way is inefficient, but this is not so; all these new functions share the same bytecode but have their own separate upvalues.

+Although Lua has no concept of 'class', it is easy to construct objects with closures:

+    function Point (x,y)
+        local self = {}

+        function self.getX()
+            return x
+        end

+        function self.getY()
+            return y
+        end

+        return self
+    end

+    p = Point(10,20)
+    print(p.getX()) --> 10
+    print(p.getY()) --> 20

+The returned table contains two closures - note that this is a perfectly encapsulated object; it is not possible to modify the value of `p`.

 The function `pairs` is said to return an iterator.
-What animal is this?
-In its simpler form, an iterator is just a function of no arguments which returns different values each time, exactly like these counter functions.
-Usually, iterators know when to stop, which they do by returning `nil`.
+What kind of animal is this?

+In its simplest form, an iterator is just a function of no arguments which returns different values each time, exactly like the counter functions.
+Usually, iterators know when to stop, which they do by returning `nil`. `iter` returns a closure which has two upvalues, the table `t` and the index `i`.

     function iter(t)
         local i = 0
         return function()
             i = i + 1
+            --> nil when i > #t - iteration stops!
-            return t[i]
+            return t[ i ]
         end
     end